lintool/non-blind-review/README.md

 + Paper 342 was reviewed by two second-year Ph.D. students who don't seem to have a solid command of the literature, and as a result we believe there is a "famous author" effect at work here.
 Despite the high scores, we're going to reject the paper.
 * Paper 1934 has a review that exhibits sexist undertones regarding the topic of study.
 This is inappropriate and so we are going to discount the negative review and accept the paper.
 + Paper 908 has one review that isn't substantive, and is critical based solely on relatively superficial grammatical mistakes.
 We're going to recommend a native-speaker editing pass, but otherwise accept the paper because we think the underlying ideas are solid.
-(Even better, if the conference has a shepherding process, then we make the copyediting mandatory).
+(Even better, if we add a shepherding process, we make the copyediting mandatory).
 + Paper 85 makes exaggerated novelty claims that went unchallenged because the paper came from a prestigious institution, but in our opinion, the methodology is shoddy.
 Despite the high scores, we're going to reject.

 Note that under this model authors can shamelessly flag-plant all they want on arXiv, but they will be held accountable if they do shoddy science.